 WEL bit.
 The Write Enable Latch (WEL) bit is a volatile bit that is set to "1" by the WREN instruction.
 WEL needs to be set to "1" before the device can accept program and erase instructions, otherwise the program and erase instructions are ignored.
 WEL automatically clears to "0" when a program or erase operation completes.
-To ensure that both WIP and WEL are "0" and the device is ready for the next program or erase operation, it is recommended that WIP be confirmed to be "0" before checking that WEL is also "0".
+To ensure that both WIP and WEL are "0" and the device is ready for the next program or erase operation, it is recommended that WIP be confirmed to be "0" before checking that WEL is also "0" (Please refer to "Figure 28.
+WRSR flow").
 If a program or erase instruction is applied to a protected memory area, the instruction will be ignored and WEL will clear to "0".

 BP3, BP2, BP1, BP0 bits.
-The Block Protect (BP3, BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area (as defined in Table 2) of the device to against the program/erase instruction without hardware protection mode being set.
+The Block Protect (BP3, BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area (as defined in "Table 2.
+Protected Area Sizes") of the device to against the program/erase instruction without hardware protection mode being set.
 To write the Block Protect (BP3, BP2, BP1, BP0) bits requires the Write Status Register (WRSR) instruction to be executed.
 Those bits define the protected area of the memory to against Page Program (PP), Sector Erase (SE), Block Erase 32KB (BE32K), Block Erase (BE) and Chip Erase (CE) instructions (only if Block Protect bits (BP3:BP0) set to 0, the CE instruction can be executed).
 The BP3, BP2, BP1, BP0 bits are "0" as default.
-Which is un-protected.
+Which is unprotected.

 QE bit.
 The Quad Enable (QE) bit is a non-volatile bit with a factory default of "0".
-When QE is "0", Quad mode commands are ignored; pins WP#/SIO2 and NC/SIO3 function as WP# and NC, respectively.
+When QE is "0", Quad mode commands are ignored; pins WP#/SIO2, RESET#/SIO3 and NC/SIO3 function as WP#, RESET# and NC, respectively.
 When QE is "1", Quad mode is enabled and Quad mode commands are supported along with Single and Dual mode commands.
-Pins WP#/SIO2 and NC/SIO3 function as SIO2 and SIO3, respectively, and their alternate pin functions are disabled.
-Enabling Quad mode also disables the HPM feature.
+Pins WP#/SIO2, RESET#/SIO3 and NC/SIO3 function as SIO2 and SIO3, respectively, and their alternate pin functions are disabled.
+Enabling Quad mode also disables the HPM and RESET features.